 Cherry also works as deputy manager in an after school club and is working towards a Level 3 Diploma in Playwork.

-Alex Hithersay leads the weekly Teenager club and is a Play-worker at the Saturday children’s club (Acctivate) and an experienced member of staff.
+Alex Hithersay is the Teenage Club Leader and a Play-worker at the Saturday children’s club (Acctivate) and an experienced member of staff.
 Alex has been with ACCT for five years, has a wealth of experience working within the club and has a great understanding of ASD.
 Alex is team teach trained and is trained in safeguarding, management, first aid, PDA, ASD and behaviour management.
 He is also a Climbing Coach/Instructor for The Climbing Works in Sheffield, and has worked as PA for teenagers and children with ASD and PDA for several years.
 He is qualified with an BTEC level 3 In IT practitioners and looks after the IT equipment used at ACCT.
 He has run summer workshop in media/music/animation as well as climbing clubs for the teenagers and children.

-Danny Antrobus joined ACCT in May 2018, with responsibility for managing our fundraising and day-to-day financial management, as well as governance support to our board of trustees.
+Danny Antrobus joined ACCT in May 2018 as Fundraising and Finance Coordinator, with responsibility for managing our fundraising and day-to-day financial management, as well as governance support to our board of trustees.
 Danny has worked in the Sheffield voluntary sector since 2000, for various organisations including Voluntary Action Sheffield and South Yorkshire Funding Advice Bureau.
 Danny also works with several charities on a freelance basis, helping organisations with their fundraising, evaluation and strategic and organisational development.

 Sylvia is also a trustee for the National Autistic Society and chairs their Service Quality and Development Committee.
 Locally she has been a trustee for Autism Plus, is a member of the management committee for SAPAG ( Sheffield Aspergers’ Parents Action Group), which supports parents of adults with Asperger’s Syndrome and coordinates the A Team, a social group for the adults themselves.
 Currently she is also chairing a workstream for Sheffield City Council on Employment as part of their Autism Partnership.